iambenkis/Space-X-/README.md

-# Reactify BookStore CMS

-> Awesome Book project is a project in order to practice and learn the things more about on JavaScript.
-It is in its initial state and as the day will pass more feature will be added to this project later.
+# Space X

+> It is designed to support the commercialization of space travel while providing a center for research and other alternative space-related programs.
+In this project we worked with the real live data from the SpaceX API.
+Web application provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## Built With

 - Major languages: **JavaScript**
-- Library: **React.js**
+- Library: **React.js**, **React-Redux**, **@reduxjs/toolkit**, **redux-logger**
 - Technologies used: **CSS3, JSX**
+- Testing Tool: **Jest**, **React-testing Library**

 ## Live Demo (if available)